NateEag/how-i-code/drafts/daily-routine.rst

 I notice things that are broken (or at least not ideal) multiple times an hour, at least.
 Yay for detail-orientation.

+I also think of useful things that have nothing to do with what I'm currently working on regularly.

-To keep that from derailing me completely, I do *not* address those problems when I see them.
+To keep those from derailing me completely while still capturing some value from them, I do *not* address those things when they come to me.

-Instead, I throw a task into the appropriate project's untriaged tasks list for future consideration and research, with just enough information that I don't lose track of it.
+Instead, I throw a note into my daily log to follow up on it later, usually by filing a task in the relevant project's untriaged tasks list for future consideration and research, with just enough information that I don't lose track of it.

 Exceptions are made for low-risk changes (erroneous comments/docs/etc) where making the change is faster than filing a task for it.

-Even this can keep me pretty interrupted.
-This may need further refinement.

-TODO Start putting catches in daily log's TODO list and filing them later?
-Perhaps as part of the information triage routine, maybe?
+When I'm writing code or docs and a not-right-now thought about what I'm doing comes to me, I just throw a comment straight in the code / docs.
+If it's an improvement I want to make, I start the comment with TODO.
+If it's an observation about a way the code is broken, I start the comment with FIXME.

 Tooling Defects